Assistantships

 • Students must be enrolled in 6 credits (fall and spring terms) to hold an assistantship.
 Continuing Enrollment Credits do not count toward the 6 credit requirement.
 Students in their last semester may receive a waiver for this requirement.
 Summer enrollment is not required to hold an assistantship.
 However, a student enrolled in fewer than 3 credits during the summer term will be subject to FICA.

 Graduate assistantship stipends are subject to income tax and tax will be withheld.
-Tax will not be withheld from scholarships, traineeships, and fellowships, but the stipend may be taxable.
 Rulings as to the actual taxability of any specific stipend are in the hands of the Internal Revenue Service.

 The School of Graduate Studies does not encourage outside employment for Graduate Student Assistants.
-Such employment may limit the ability of the student to make satisfactory progress towards his/her degree.
 Failure to make satisfactory progress towards their degree can result in coursework becoming obsolete prior to graduation, triggering the need for the additional work of revalidating obsolete coursework.
-Moreover, failure to make satisfactory progress may also constitute grounds for dismissal.
+Moreover, failure to make satisfactory progress may also constitute grounds for dismissal from the School of Graduate Studies.

-Graduate assistants are expected to meet the terms of their appointment in areas of teaching, research and/or service.
-These appointments should not exceed 100%.
-The Graduate School defines 100% effort for half-time assistants as 50% employment (20 hours per week) and 50% coursework (20 hours per week) or, for quarter-time assistants, as 25% employment (10 hours per week) and 75% coursework (30 hours per week).
-In unusual circumstances, Graduate Assistants can serve as consultants to projects or activities supported with University administered funds provided all of the following criteria are satisfied: (1) The services of the Graduate Student Consultant are outside of the realm of their Graduate Assistant responsibilities, (2) The services provided are limited in scope and do not involve prolonged teaching or research activities, (3) The combined activities, Assistant + Consulting, cannot exceed 23 hours per week (4) The consulting fee is appropriate considering the qualifications of the individual to be utilized, and the nature of the services to be rendered, and (5) the overload must be sanctioned by the Graduate Program Director of the program in which the student is enrolled and approved by the School of Graduate Studies’ Dean.
+• In unusual circumstances, Graduate Assistants can serve as consultants to projects or activities supported with University administered funds provided all of the following criteria are satisfied: (1) The services of the Graduate Student Consultant are outside of the realm of their Graduate Assistant responsibilities, (2) The services provided are limited in scope and do not involve prolonged teaching or research activities, (3) The combined activities, Assistant + Consulting, cannot exceed 23 hours per week (4) The consulting fee is appropriate considering the qualifications of the individual to be utilized, and the nature of the services to be rendered, and (5) the overload must be sanctioned by the Graduate Program Director of the program in which the student is enrolled and approved by the School of Graduate Studies’ Dean.
+Students should submit an assistantship petition form to request an exception.

 Appointments of Graduate Assistants

-All GA appointments specify a beginning date and a monthly stipend.
-Appointments end when the department sends a termination to Human Resources.
-All pay and benefits are terminated as of that date or upon graduation should graduation precede the contract termination date.
-Reappointment is possible, but not guaranteed, and requires satisfactory job performance and at least a 3.00 grade point average.
+All GA appointments specify an expected appointment term and a monthly stipend.
+All pay and benefits are terminated at the end date of the appointment or upon graduation should graduation precede the contract termination date.
+Reappointment or an additional or new appointment is possible at the end of the given term, but not guaranteed and offered at the discretion of the department and requires satisfactory job performance and at least a 3.00 grade point average.

 • All GTA, GRA and GSA appointment forms must be received by the School of Graduate Studies at least two weeks prior to the start of the appointment to ensure enough processing time.
 Students may not start their appointments until Human Resources has completed the final approval.